 Colour Psychology, the newest addition to every marketer’s arsenal, breaks down how and why different colours evoke differing psychological responses from people.
 Purple is associated with royalty, blue stimulates calmness and communication, white symbolizes purity, and orange promotes energy.
 These marketers have leveraged this field to understand how and why these colours influence consumer behaviours and purchase decisions the way they do.

 Certain colours, and combinations of colours, evoke very similar associations within people depending on the context.
 These associations convey specific messages to users, who link these concepts to the brand.
-Using colour as a weapon, business owners can paint the picture they want customers to associate their brand with.
+Using colour as a weapon in your brand strategy, business owners can paint the picture they want customers to associate their brand with.
 But, since colour is context-dependant, how do these associations change based on industry and product?

 Conveying Concepts With Colours